raghulv28-code/national-citizen-portal/README.md

 ## 🌐 Deployment

-This application is deployed using **Vercel**.
+This application is deployed on **Vercel** for fast, secure, and reliable hosting.

 ---

 ## 🎯 Objectives

 - Digitize citizen services
-- Improve accessibility
+- Improve accessibility to government services
-- Reduce waiting time
+- Reduce paperwork and waiting time
-- Increase transparency
+- Increase transparency in service delivery
-- Provide a responsive web experience
+- Provide a responsive and user-friendly experience

 ---